rpmuller/ePubs/WP1.md

 up to a point, does Aristotle.
 Beloch (_op. cit._, I, i, p.
 434), after describing Orphism, says:

-> But the Greek nation was too full of youthful vigour for the general
+> But the Greek nation was too full of youthful vigor for the general
 > acceptance of a belief which denies this world and transfers real life
 > to the Beyond.
 Accordingly the Orphic doctrine remained confined to
 > the relatively narrow circle of the initiate, without acquiring the